-In the case of the liturgy, the guidelines can be found in the General Instruction of the Roman to suit the local community in this time and place?
-What will speak to the season or circumstances the community find themselves in?
+In the case of the liturgy, the guidelines can be found in the General Instruction of the Roman Missal.

 The General Instruction has guidelines for how to prepare.
 What parts are essential for the liturgy to stand?
 What parts can be changed to adapt to architecture or environment?